-The Italy segment contributed €457 million to the Group's consolidated EBITDA, a decrease of 9.7% compared to the first half-year of 2007
+The Italy segment contributed €457 million to the EDF Group's consolidated EBITDA, a decrease of 9.7% compared to the first half-year of 2007.

-Fenice's contribution to EBITDA amounted to €65 million at June 30, 2008, €7 million or 12.1% more than the equivalent period of 2007.
-This increase was mainly due to productivity gains and the start of operation for new projects.
+Fenice's contribution to EBITDA amounted to €65 million at June 30, 2008, €7 million or 12.1% more than the equivalent period of

-25 Operations of the Italy segment are located in the Edison Group and Fenice.
+1 Operations of the Italy segment are located in the Edison Group and Fenice.